heya/globalize/README.md

 It produces JavaScript modules, which use globals as their dependences and exports.
 Such modules can be directly including into HTML with
 `<script>`, or concatenated and minified by a builder of your choice.

+If your project uses [grunt](http://gruntjs.com/), consider using [grunt-transform-amd](https://github.com/uhop/grunt-transform-amd), which is based on this project.

 ## Install

 ```sh